4 Thoughtful Ways to Show Your Mom Friends Extra Love on Mother's Day

 Encourage Empty Nest Moms

 Moms don’t worry any less when their kids are out of the house.
 In fact, some mothers worry more because they can’t wrap their arms around their kids the way they did when they were small.
 And if they’re also grandmothers…forget about it!
-They’re counting the days until they can hug their children and hold their grandkids again.
+They’re counting the days until they can safely hug their out-of-town children and hold their grandkids again.

 Send moms with grown children gifts that will give them a creative outlet.
-A novel to read, a book of Sudoku games, crafting supplies, crossword puzzle books, and puzzles (I like this Votes for Women Puzzle, $20, Uncommon Goods) are all great options.
+A novel to read, a book of Sudoku games, crafting supplies, crossword puzzle books, and puzzles—I like this Votes for Women Puzzle ($20, Uncommon Goods)—are all great options.
 Or, schedule flowers to be delivered to brighten her day and let her know you’re thinking of her.
 If she has grandkids, have them each draw or paint her a picture or have them write her a letter.

 Stay connected with video chats, text messages, and lots of pictures to reassure her everyone is doing well.
 Spend an evening together by watching a movie on Netflix party.
 Or send everyone in the family a board game that they can play simultaneously during a virtual game night.